8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240715/content.md

 Becca and I enjoyed hanging out with Katrina for a few days in Columbus.
 Becca went camping one of the days.

-We drove by, but did not stop, to see Niagara Falls.
+We drove by, but did not stop to see, Niagara Falls.
 We visited a friend in Toronto, and he made us pizza from his wood burning stove.

 We stayed a night at 1,000 islands on the Canadian side.